-When Max first arrives at Sam, Lucy and Michael's house for dinner he does not enter until invited in by Michael.
-This echoes many vampire films in that, according to vampire myths, vampires must be invited in before they can enter someone's home.
+When Max first arrives at Sam, Lucy, and Michael's house for dinner he does not enter until invited in by Michael.
+This is in accordance with the conventional wisdom that vampires must be invited in before they can enter someone's home.

-The second time Sam visits the comic shop two men can be seen playing pinball.
-The guy with the facial hair is Joe Ferrara who actually owned the comic shop Atlantis fantasy world.
-The comic shop has now moved location but is still owed by Joe.
+Two men can be seen playing pinball the second time Sam visits the comic shop.
+The guy with the facial hair is Joe Ferrara II, who actually owned the comic shop Atlantis fantasy world.
+The comic shop has now moved location but is still owned by Joe.

-Though almost all of Kelly Jo Minter's scenes are deleted from the film, and the only true appearance she makes is over Lucy's shoulder in the video store, she still received billing the film's opening credits.
-Her scenes can be viewed in the 2004 Lost Boys DVD special features.
+Though almost all of Kelly Jo Minter's scenes are deleted from the film, and the only true appearance she makes is over Lucy's shoulder in the video store, she still received billing in the film's opening credits.
+Her scenes can be viewed in the 2004 "The Lost Boys" DVD special features.

 In the opening sequence there is a random crowd shot that includes an older man in the distance with thick glasses wearing a Gothic looking hooded black robe.
 While his appearance is in line with the "spooky" factor of the film, he is in fact a semi-nomadic Christian.